-• The statements of fact contained in this report are true and correct

-- The reported analyses, opinions, and conclusions are limited only by the reported • assumptions and limiting conditions, and is the appraisal staff's personal, unbiased professional analyses, opinions, and conclusions.
+- The statements of fact contained in this report are true and correct - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and is the appraisal staff's personal, unbiased professional analyses, opinions, and conclusions.

 - I have no present or prospective interest in the property that is the subject of this report, save, and except the ownership of my personal residence and personal auto, and I have no personal interest or bias with respect to the parties involved.

-- My compensation is not contingent on the reporting of a predetermined value, or • direction in value, that favors the cause of the client, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of a subsequent event.
+- My compensation is not contingent on the reporting of a predetermined value, or direction in value, that favors the cause of the client, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of a subsequent event.

-- My analyses, opinions, and conclusions were developed, and this report has been • prepared, in conformity with the Uniform Standards of Professional Appraisal Practice.
+- My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice.

 - Personal inspections are made by me, my staff, and outside appraisal firms.

 - Persons providing significant professional assistance to the person signing this report are listed below:

-- RoAnn Tims, Real Estate/Deeds Clerk
+- o RoAnn Tims, Real Estate/Deeds Clerk

-- Betty Wright, Personal Property/Collections Clerk
+- o Betty Wright, Personal Property/Collections Clerk

+- o Claudia Gonzalez, Personal Property/Collections Clerk

-- Doug Sahli, Pritchard and Abbott
+- o Doug Sahli, Pritchard and Abbott

-- Dean McDaniel, Pritchard and Abbott
+- o Dean McDaniel, Pritchard and Abbott

-- John Elias, Pritchard and Abbott
+- o John Elias, Pritchard and Abbott

-- Debbie Stribling, Pritchard and Abbott
+- o Debbie Stribling, Pritchard and Abbott

-- Ginger Hilbert, Pritchard and Abbott
+- o Ginger Hilbert, Pritchard and Abbott

-- Kathie Sahli, Pritchard and Abbott
+- o Kathie Sahli, Pritchard and Abbott

 - Josh Roeder, Pritchard and Abbott

-- Malachi Ashley, Pritchard and Abbott
+- o Malachi Ashley, Pritchard and Abbott

-- Rodney Kret, Pritchard and Abbott
+- o Rodney Kret, Pritchard and Abbott

-- Andrew Mize, Pritchard and Abbott
+- o Andrew Mize, Pritchard and Abbott

-- Karen Khan, Pritchard and Abbott
+- o Karen Khan, Pritchard and Abbott

-- Richard Petree, Western Valuation & Consulting
+- o Richard Petree, Western Valuation & Consulting

-- Ryan Beam, Western Valuation & Consulting
+- o Ryan Beam, Western Valuation & Consulting

-- Brad Beam, Western Valuation & Consulting
+- o Brad Beam, Western Valuation & Consulting

 - Bill Beam, Western Valuation & Consulting

-Courtney Copley Courtney Copley, RTA, RPA, CTA Chief Appraiser
+Courtney Copley, RTA, RPA, CTA

+Chief Appraiser